darcher-/node-engine-compat/.github/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [insert contact email address].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [dylarcher@gmail.com](mailto:dylarcher@gmail.com).
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers are obligated to respect the privacy and security of the reporter of any incident.